-a) for gases, vapours, flammable liquids and mists-vapour pressure; boiling point; flashpoint; ignition temperature; explosive limits; relative vapour density; minimum ignition energy.

-b) for dusts-layer ignition temperature; cloud ignition temperature; minimum ignition energy.
+- a) for gases, vapours, flammable liquids and mists: vapour pressure; boiling point; flashpoint; ignition temperature; explosive limits; relative vapour density; minimum ignition energy - b) for dusts: layer ignition temperature; cloud ignition temperature; minimum ignition energy equipment to which specific measures are applied to avoid ignition of a surrounding explosive atmosphere

-Explosive limits (lower/LEL and upper/UEL) and flammability limits (lower/LFL and upper/UFL) are deemed to be synonymous.
+NOTE 1 Explosive limits (lower/LEL and upper/UEL) and flammability limits (lower/LFL and upper/UFL) are deemed to be synonymous.
 It should be recognized that some particular authorities having jurisdiction may have overriding requirements that dictate the use of one of these sets of terms and not the other.
-Explosion severity is another relevant property for dusts.